fenago/rabbitmq-jupyterlab/Lab_12_cb.md

-Whenever we develop an application, it\'s a common practice to develop a diagnostic infrastructure.
+Whenever we develop an application, it's a common practice to develop a diagnostic infrastructure.
 This can be based on log files, SNMP traps, and many others.